-You get a great view of wee Lochan Balloch, Loch Venacher and Ben Ledi, then if you peer to the north, you can glimpse Loch Lubnaig.
-Peer to the west and just past the end of Loch Venacher you can see the edge of Loch Achray, with Ben Venue above it.
+You get a great view of wee Lochan Balloch, Loch Venachar and Ben Ledi, then if you peer to the north, you can glimpse Loch Lubnaig.
+Peer to the west and just past the end of Loch Venachar you can see the edge of Loch Achray, with Ben Venue above it.
 Gorgeous!

-Loch Venacher with Loch Achray beyond and Ben Venue behind, to the left
+Loch Venachar with Loch Achray beyond and Ben Venue behind, to the left

 Top: April 2018 / Bottom: June 2019